RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 What Makes RHCSA Different

-Unlike certification exams from CompTIA, Microsoft, or Cisco that use multiple choice questions, the RHCSA exam gives you actual Linux systems and tasks to complete:
+Unlike certification exams from CompTIA, Microsoft, or Cisco that use multiple choice questions, the RHCSA exam gives you actual Linux systems and tasks to complete.
+Here’s what makes it unique:

 - No guessing: You either complete the task correctly or you don’t